underscoreio/shapeless-guide/src/pages/ops/record.md

 ### Selecting fields

-The `get` method from `shapeless.syntax.record` and its corresponding `Selector` type class allow us to fetch a field by tag.
+The `get` extension method
+and its corresponding `Selector` type class allow us to fetch a field by tag:

 ```tut:book
 sundae.get('name)